-The UCSF Fresno Family Medicine Residency is a dynamic program which has graduated over 250 residents since its inception in 1970.
+The UCSF Fresno Family Medicine Residency is a dynamic program which has graduated more than 400 residents since its inception in 1970.
 It is a model for community-based training, balancing service and education needs for a large multi-cultural underserved population.
 UCSF Fresno offers outstanding ambulatory and inpatient care, including obstetrics, in a variety of settings.
-The program is distinguished by its urban and rural family health centers, and by its weekly educational half-days covering behavioral science, family medicine, geriatrics, and procedural skills topics.
+The program is distinguished by its urban and rural family health centers, and by its weekly educational half-day lectures covering behavioral science, family medicine, geriatrics, and procedural skills topics.

 UCSF Fresno residents receive a wealth of clinical experience in a range of settings.
 Residents work at Community Regional Medical Center (CRMC) caring for a large multi-cultural, indigent population.
-Family medicine residents also work at Selma Community Hospital, Community Medical Center-Fresno, Kaiser Permanente Medical Center-Fresno, and Veteran’s Administration Central California Health Care System (VA).
+Family medicine residents also obtain training at Adventist Medical Center-Reedley, Valley Children’s Health Care, and Veteran’s Administration Central California Health Care System (VA).

-Selma Community Hospital provides all of our residents with a unique rural experience including operative obstetrics in a hospital run by family physicians and administered by the well-established Adventist Health System.
-It is adjacent to our family health center in Selma.
+Adventist Medical Center-Reedley provides all of our residents with a unique rural birthing center experience including operative obstetrics in a rural hospital administered by Adventist Health.
+Continuity patients are seen at the clinic located next to the hospital.

 UCSF Fresno has a strong administrative infrastructure which allows residents and faculty to concentrate on learning and caring for patients.
-Key personnel include a full-time administrator, a residency coordinator, scheduling coordinator, and a curriculum coordinator.
-UCSF Fresno has a nurse dedicated to addressing practice management issues and providing key quality assurance and utilization feedback to residents.
+Clinical and administrative personnel dedicated to assist with residency scheduling, coordination, research and grants, practice management issues and providing key quality assurance and utilization feedback to residents.